 4. Sign the Lease Online

 If you think the convenience Brixbid offers is over, you’re in for a surprise.
 You can also sign your lease directly on our platform.
-This is just another way why Brixbid is the easiest and most convenient way to rent an apartment in Chicago.
+This is just another way why Brixbid is the easiest and most convenient way to rent an apartment.

-The Best Way to Find an Apartment in Chicago is Brixbid
+The Best Way to Find an Apartment is Brixbid

 Even if you know how to rent an apartment, it’s a stressful process.
 Finding a good place at a good price is hard enough.
 But then you need to haggle with your landlord, negotiate the terms, and cover your legal side as well.